OVS-Kernel Hardware Acceleration

 OVS-kernel supports two steering modes for rule insertion into hardware:

-SMFS (software-managed flow steering) – default mode; rules are inserted directly to the hardware by the software (driver).
+SMFS (software-managed flow steering) is the default mode; rules are inserted directly to the hardware by the software (driver).
 This mode is optimized for rule insertion.

-DMFS (device-managed flow steering) – rule insertion is done using firmware commands.
-This mode is optimized for throughput with a small amount of rules in the system.
+DMFS (device-managed flow steering) rule are inserted using firmware commands.
+This mode is optimized for throughput with a small number of rules in the system.

 echo <smfs|dmfs> > /sys/